 A person is defined as a unique individual based on the people and events they encounter in their lives.
 Thus, creating, storing, and recalling memories are essential elements of the human experience.
 However, memory, as adults experience it, takes time to develop.
 Although young children can learn facts and remember details of their lives from moment-to-moment and day-to-day, they do not create autobiographical memories or detailed memories of events that happen in their lives until age three or older.

 Even after age three, children’s memories differ from those of adults in important ways.
 Children are less effective at evaluating their own memories than adults, which makes it difficult for them to determine, for example, whether or not their memories are accurate.
-False memories are a problem for both children and adults, as it is quite easy to create a false memory with a poorly-worded question or a story repeated over and over, but young children are more susceptible to creating false memories than either older children or adults.
+False memories are a problem for both children and adults, as it is quite easy to create a false memory with a poorly-worded question or a story repeated over and over.
+However, young children are more susceptible to creating false memories than either older children or adults.

 This video demonstrates children’s vulnerability to false memories using a method developed by Steven Ceci and his collaborators.